Essential Writing 2:

 Duration: 55 minutes

-Homework: There is an estimated one to four hours per week for homework outside of class time, depending on the student’s ability.
+Homework: Students will have weekly writing assignments with grading and direct feedback from the instructor.
+Expect an estimated two (2) to four (4) hours per week for homework outside of class time, depending on the student’s ability; homework includes reading, writing, and responding to feedback.

 How this course fits with your other High School Writing courses...